The eye and the ear: a short analysis of the direct object, the indirect object, and the object of the preposition

 The principal constituents of this sentence to focus on are the words photo album, from, and bed.
 The way this part of grammar works is as follows:

 The direct object photo album receives the action performed by the subject she.
 It shows the result of the action.
-It answers the question ‘What?’ or ‘Whom?’ after an action verb.
-Another way of putting it is that photo album is the direct object of the verb because it receives the action from the verb.
-The phrase ‘from under the bed’ is a prepositional one; so it would be correct to refer to the word bed as the object of the preposition.
+It answers the question ‘What?’ or, in this case, ‘Who?’ after an action verb.
+The phrase ‘from under her bed’ is a prepositional one; so it would be correct to refer to the word bed as the object of the preposition.

 There may be people who disagree, but for me — and leaving aside direct speech, which has its own form of language depending on the genre — what is audibly expressed in the story does not matter to anything like the same extent as to what is read in the story.